Cat and Dog Vaccinations

 Vaccines are important for keeping dogs and cats protected from disease.
-Our vaccinations are administered on an individual basis, determined by the needs and lifestyle of each pet.
+Our cat and dog vaccinations are administered on an individual basis, determined by the needs and lifestyle of each pet.
 At Green’s Creek Veterinary Hospital, we offer a range of vaccines to keep pets in Dublin and surrounding areas healthy and protected.
-Visit with us on your pet’s individual vaccine plan today!
+Visit with us to discuss your pet’s individual vaccine plan today!

 Core Cat Vaccines

-- FVRCP: Rhinotracheitis, Calici, Panleukopenia.
-Given at 6 and 9 weeks.
+- FVRCP: Covers Rhinotracheitis, Calici, Panleukopenia, and is given at 6 and 9 weeks.

 - Rabies: The feline rabies vaccine is first given between 8 to 12 weeks old and readministered every year.

-- FeLuk (feline leukemia) for kittens: Due to the risk FeLuk poses to kittens, it is considered core.
+- FeLuk (feline leukemia) for kittens: Due to the risk leukemia poses to kittens, this is a core vaccine.

 Noncore Cat Vaccines